harrisoncramer/gitlab.nvim/README.md

-    resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions tree_type = "simple", -- Type of discussion tree - "simple" means just list of discussions, "by_file_name" means file tree with discussions under file
+    resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions tree_type = "simple", -- Type of discussion tree - "simple" means just list of discussions, "by_file_name" means file tree with discussions under file winbar = nil -- Custom function to return winbar title, should return a string.
+Provided with WinbarTable (defined in annotations.lua)
+                 -- If using lualine, please add "gitlab" to disabled file types, otherwise you will not see the winbar.
   },
   info = { -- Show additional fields in the summary pane
     enabled = true,